fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment1.md

 * Their sum is:
 * Their subtraction is:

-## Grading--100 points
+## Grading--30 points
-    * 10: source file compiles
-    * 5: prompt to user matches exactly
-    * 5: output reporting temperature matches exactly
-    * 10: prints temperature with exactly 2 decimal places
-    * 10 points each: computes correct temperature for 4 test cases
+   For each subassignment, you get 10 points if your solution is correct and 0 otherwise.

 ## Grading turnaround